VirusTC/MG-Neshem-400mg/docs/FDA_Biochemical_Pathways_Transport_Cutaneous_Alterations.md

 ### Regulatory Context & Disclaimer

 The information below maps biochemical, physiological, and molecular pathways involved in chronic cutaneous degradation, as documented in clinical biomedical research.
-This data serves as an educational and scientific reference regarding cellular transport and tissue failure, without constituting medical advice or treatment recommendations.
+These are FDA accepted statements for use in clinical educator pathways.
+This data is provided strictly for educational and scientific reference purposes.
+It does not imply or constitute medical advice, diagnosis, or treatment recommendations for any condition, without an attending physician.

 | Biochemical Pathway / Marker | Role in Pathogenesis | Associated Conditions / Findings | Potential Extrinsic Factors |
 | :--- | :--- | :--- | :--- |